TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/ms-pos.md

 You can enter values into the Tracking Sheet with your keyboard.
 Alternatively, use the Result Picker.

 The Result Picker shows you what grades are available for the assessment.
-The Result Picker makes it easy to set the grades by tapping on the grade.
+The Result Picker makes it easy to set the grades by tapping on the appropriate grade.

 The Assessment coordinator can change the grades and their descriptions to meet the needs of the school.
 {:.note}